jklust/gamdpy/README.md

 coverage run -m pytest
 ```

-After the tests are finished do:
+After the tests are finished, do:

 ```sh
 coverage report -m